ripienaar/free-for-dev/README.md

   * [Beeceptor](https://beeceptor.com) - Mock a rest API in seconds, fake API response and much more.
 Free 50 requests per day, public dashboard, open endpoints (anyone having link to the dashboard can view requests and responses).
   * [ScreenshotAPI.net](https://screenshotapi.net/) - Screenshot API use one simple API call to generate screenshots of any website.
 Build to scale and hosted on Google Cloud.
 Offers 100 free screenshots per month.
     * [shrtcode API](https://shrtco.de/docs) - Free URL Shortening API without authorisation and no request limits
+    * [RapidAPI](https://rapidapi.com/) - Find and Connect to any API in the World.
+RapidAPI is the world’s largest API marketplace.

 ## Artifact Repos